Jingning-Zhang/PROSPER/README.md

 Run the codes as instructed below (direcotries are needed to be changed based on your local directory), and you will get the example output same as [here]( https://drive.google.com/file/d/16CREbH4emYUHudvy5HpHSbwH5111X-9R/view?usp=sharing "example output"); Google Drive <file_id>: `16CREbH4emYUHudvy5HpHSbwH5111X-9R`; decompress by `tar -zxvf PROSPER_example_results.tar.gz`

-The files can be downloaded by the provided link, or using the command `gdown <file_id>`.

 Example codes:

 ```